Community Emergency Response Team (CERT)

 Who can take CERT training?

 Naturals for the training program are participants of neighborhood watch programs, community organizations, communities of faith, school staff, workplace employees, scouting organization leaders and other group participants that come together regularly for a common purpose.
-Regardless of your background, you are welcome to participate if you are willing to "get involved" in your community.
-I have physical limitations.
+Regardless of your background, you are welcome to participate if you are willing to "get involved" in your community and have no physical limitations.

 Can I still participate as a CERT volunteer?